rdasan/SensorQualityEvaluator/README.md

  1. Each line has complete information about the log it's describing and information required for processing a single log statement is not scattered in different parts of the file
  2. Since each line has complete information, the order does not matter.
 Log streaming from multiple distributed systems can easily flow into 1 place.
- 3. Reference line changed to specify whi reference value belongs to which sensor type `[sensorType: refValue]`
+ 3. Reference line changed to specify which reference value belongs to which sensor type `[sensorType: refValue]`

-     - Adding a new sensorType: refvalue is pretty intutive and st. forward
+     - Adding a brand new sensorType: refvalue is pretty intutive and st. forward
-     - Less error in order of values being represented just by the virtue of order.
+     - Less error in sensorType reference values being represented just by the virtue of order.
 Order is a NO NO is distributed systems.
  4. Don't have to worry about any packet losses or missing log lines to cause completely wrong evaluations.